Clippers-Suns Western Conference finals preview capsule - WHIZ News

 Key matchup: Phoenix’s Devin Booker vs. the Clippers’ Paul George.
 The Clippers just couldn’t guard Booker in the three regular-season games; they fouled him 11 times in a Jan.
 3 matchup and 26 times total in the series.
 And while they’ll talk about Terence Mann’s Game 6 explosion against Utah for years, the Clippers know that George will have to be elite if he — and they — are going to get to the NBA Finals for the first time.

-Injury watch: Paul has been in the NBA’s health and safety protocols, and the Suns said Saturday that he remains in them so his status — at least for Game 1 — is murky.
-Leonard’s knee has been diagnosed as a sprain, though the Clippers have said more tests were pending and haven’t provided much in the way of updates since.
+Injury watch: Paul and Leonard are both out for Game 1, at minimum.
+Paul has been in the NBA’s health and safety protocols, and the Suns said Saturday that he remains in them so his status remains murky.
+Leonard’s knee has been diagnosed as a sprain, though the Clippers have said more tests were pending.
 And the Clippers’ Serge Ibaka (back) is done for the rest of the season.

 Numbers of note: The Suns have won seven consecutive games, matching their longest streak of the season.
 The last time they won more in a row was their 8-0 run inside the NBA’s restart bubble last summer. … The Clippers won the last four games of their West semifinal series with Utah — the first four-game postseason winning streak in franchise history.
 They’d won three straight on two other occasions. … George averaged 32.3 points in the three games against the Suns this season, shooting 61% on 3-pointers and getting 53% of his points from beyond the arc. … This is the fifth trip to the conference finals for Clippers reserve guard Rajon Rondo. … Paul has appeared in 119 playoff games without reaching the finals.
 That’s the fifth most in NBA history; Paul Millsap has played in 129 without a finals game, Al Horford has 124, Joe Johnson and Steve Nash 120 each. … Booker is averaging 27.9 points and Suns center Deandre Ayton is shooting 72% in the playoffs. … Phoenix’s Jae Crowder has four technicals so far in the postseason.
 Players must sit a game when they reach seven.